Existing RTOs

 - Universal Design for Learning

-Each of these essential areas is covered in more detail below.
+Each of these areas is covered in more detail below.

-You’ll need to confirm that at least one relevant staff member has completed the mandated professional development in each of the three essential areas in your 2025 Organisational Self-Assessment.
+You’ll need to confirm that at least one relevant staff member has completed the mandated professional development, or you have a plan in place to achieve this, when you fill out your first organisational self-assessment.

 We’ll also ask you to summarise, in a couple of sentences, any benefits the professional development gave your training provider.

-If you haven’t met the mandatory professional development requirements by the time you need to submit your Self-Assessment, you’ll need to describe your plan to do so before 24 February 2026.
+If you haven’t met the mandatory professional development requirements by the time you need to submit your Self-Assessment, you’ll need to describe your plan to do so within 12 months of being approved to deliver subsidised training in South Australia.
 Where known, this should include the name of the training provider you’ll use and the proposed date/s for the training.

 Mental Health First Aid